Published: February 15th 2011August 6th 2010

 Still, it was enough for me to get the nod and become an official member of ‘The Pulpstones’, the second Rock’n’Roll outfit I’d been part of comprised entirely of dentists.
 And there’s probably not a lot of people can say that!

 It seems the secret of me finally cracking something is to take a quick seventeen-year break.
-Makes me wonder what I’d be like at all the other childhood pursuits at which
+Makes me wonder what I’d be like at all the

 Perks of the Job